Last updated on .

 Museum of Turkish and Islamic Arts

-Today, the museum boasts a valuable collection of manuscripts, carpets, and other historic artifacts dating back to the 7th century.
-It covers Islamic empires that have ruled parts of present-day Turkey.
-The museum is located in the UNESCO World Heritage listing for the Historic Areas of Istanbul.
+Today, the museum houses an extensive collection of manuscripts, carpets, and historic artifacts dating back to the 7th century.
+Its exhibits explore the Islamic empires that once ruled parts of present-day Turkey.
+The building itself lies within the UNESCO World Heritage–listed Historic Areas of Istanbul.

 Visiting the Museum of Turkish and Islamic Arts

-Admission to the Museum of Turkish and Islamic Arts is €17 for foreigners (as of August 2024) or free for holders of the Museum Pass Istanbul.
-It’s open daily.
+The Museum of Turkish and Islamic Arts is open daily.
+Admission is €17 for foreign visitors (as of August 2025), while holders of the Museum Pass Istanbul or Museum Pass Türkiye can enter for free.
 Check the official website for more details.

 Entrance